om4rkh4lid/jwt-auth-backend/README.md

 ### Installing

 * Download the project files or clone this repository
-* create a .env file at the root of the project with the following variables:
+* Create a .env file at the root of the project with the following variables:
     - NODE_ENV ("production" or "development")
     - DB_HOST
     - DB_PORT